axomwebsites/axomic-webripper/README.md

-axom webcloner is a free& open sourced website that can clone the frontend of websites by :
+axom webcloner is a free& open sourced website that can RIP a website (logs it's requests, external requests, assests, gets frontend files (html, css, js), scans for malicious scripts)

 - Link (Best Option!)
-- By Image (Basic)
+- By Image (Mid/Simple)

 it can even clone login pages, if you know what this would be useful for 😬🔥